dgonz64/react-hook-form-auto/README.md

     <Autoform styles={styles} />
 ```

+If you use `sass` you have to make sure you are [not excluding `node_modules`](https://github.com/dgonz64/react-hook-form-auto-demo/commit/94dbe78dc93a4110f915a5809a6880a8c7a55970) in your build process.

 If you use `css-modules` you have [better options](https://github.com/dgonz64/rhfa-emergency-styles).

+#### 3b.
+Make it pretty with Bootstrap 4

 Read the [documentation](#documentation-1) to find out what else you can do.